Skip to content

 Drill Night: Monday 19:00-21:00

-The village of Guilsborough is located in the north of the county, close to the border with Leicestershire.
-The village has a population of around 700 people and boasts a rural position between Northampton and Market Harborough.
+Guilsborough Fire Station opened in 1948 and is located in the north of the county, close to the border with Leicestershire.

 The Guilsborough Crew taking part in an RTC drill

 It is an on-call station, with firefighters working part-time, responding to incidents by pager as and when they occur.
-On-call firefighters are required to live within eight minutes response time of the station, this ensures that not only can they respond quickly to an incident, but that they are also part of the community, understanding the local area, the businesses and the community well.
+On-call firefighters are required to live within eight minutes response time of the station.
+This ensures that not only can they respond quickly to an incident, but that they are also part of the community – and understand the local area, businesses and the community well.

 Two firefighters cutting a door off a car

 The crew train every Monday night between 19:00 and 21:00 and use these evenings to practice life-saving skills and plan community activity.
-The firefighters are also required to attend periodic training events and assessments at specific NFRS venues to ensure competency is being maintained.
+The firefighters are also required to attend periodic training events and assessments at specific venues to ensure their skills are up to date.

-Guilsborough Fire Station has one fire appliance available to the on-call crew, along with the capability for community first responding to medical emergencies.
-Incident types attended include, road traffic collisions, domestic and commercial fires and assisting specialist crews with water incidents and animal rescues.
+Guilsborough has one fire appliance available to the on-call crew, and they will attend a wide range of incidents such as road traffic collisions, domestic and commercial fires and assisting specialist crews with water incidents and animal rescues.

 Firefighter on ladder

-Crews at Guilsborough carry out a number of activities throughout the year, including community engagement, Home Fire Safety Checks and assisting with Fire Prevention campaigns.
+Crews at Guilsborough carry out a number of activities throughout the year, including community engagement, Home Fire Safety Visits and assisting with Fire Prevention campaigns.

 A firefighter cutting up a car